 First of all, just a few months ago Redeemer gave the distinguished alumni award to Angela Bick, editor of the Christian Courier, a 75-year-old newspaper and now website.
 The Courier pursues an ethic of “redemptive journalism”–with “news, clues, and kingdom views” on current events, the arts, and theology.
 I recently wrote an article celebrating her achievements here, (as a contributing editor to the newspaper).

-There you will read Bick saying that absorbing all the news of the world is daunting, and its tempting to go for the sensational headline.
+There you will read Bick saying that absorbing all the news of the world is daunting, and it is tempting to go for the sensational headline.
 But she orients herself differently: “this notion of ‘redemptive journalism’ keeps me from being overwhelmed by its pain and suffering; it encourages me to look for those places where God is bringing healing, hope and restoration.
 And where we are invited to join him!”

 2. Sympathetic Ethnography